PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 ## Description

 Detailed 3D Building Information Models are available in Revit.
 Standard practice in the building industry makes such BIM models available.
 While Revit is a proprietary (closed) commercial BIM tool, a neutral data model and file format is available as well, namely the Industry Foundation Classes (IFC).
 Such information needs to be made available to robots to ease their localisation and navigation.
-That is your challenge.
+That is the challenge.
 This is tested in a barn environment, where agricultural robots need to be able to navigate in their environment and perform actions with cattle present inside the barn.
 This challenge is based on earlier work, that can be previewed here: https://www.youtube.com/watch?v=b7LKU3C6gCQ.

 The structure of the project is detailed bellow, for more information on the challenge scroll to the Project Assignment part of the README.